SergeBakharev/content/Packs/AnsibleCiscoIOS/Integrations/AnsibleCiscoIOS/AnsibleCiscoIOS_description.md

 ## Permissions

-The user account used for initial SSH login access can be level 1, however the enable password must also be provided.
+The user account used for initial SSH login access can be level 0-14, but cannot be privilege level 15.
+The `enable` password must be configured for this integration to work.

 ## Testing

 This integration does not support testing from the integration management screen.
-Instead it is recommended to use the `!IOS-facts` command providing an example `host` as the command argument.
+Instead it is recommended to use the `!ios-facts` command providing an example `host` as the command argument.
 This command will connect to the specified network device with the configured credentials in the integration, and if successful output general information about the device.